WACOMalt/Playlistifier/README.md

 ## ⚠️ Disclaimer

 This tool is for personal use only.
-Please respect copyright laws and terms of service for Spotify and YouTube.
+Please respect copyright laws and terms of service for all streaming platforms and video services.
 Only download content you have the right to access.

 ---